GLOBAL MARKETS-Currencies volatile as investors eye G20

 U.S. equities have started the year on a strong note, helped by growth in corporate earnings and an early January rally after the full brunt of the so-called “fiscal cliff” of automatic tax hikes and spending cuts was averted.
 A lack of recent catalysts has kept gains more limited and the market has slowly ground higher on low volume.

-MSCI’s world equity index edged down 0.02 percent, while the FTSE Eurofirst 300 index of top European companies ended up 0.4 percent.
+MSCI’s world equity index edged up 0.01 percent, while the FTSE Eurofirst 300 index of top European companies gained 0.4 percent.